hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 - **Port 6443** — used for normal cluster operations.
 - **Port 23010** — used to facilitate the cluster setup process.

-Additionally, the internal load balancer must send traffic on port *23010* to the primaries.
-This port is used to facilitate the cluster setup process.

 #### External Load Balancer

 To provide access to the TFE application, an external load balancer should forward traffic to all instances on port *443*.
 The load balancer should terminate the traffic as HTTPS and provide its own certificate before forwarding the traffic to the instances on *443*.
 The load balancer should be configured to ignore certificate errors as the cluster is configured with a self-signed certificate.